nurChamdanis/express-template/README.md

     - environment (uat for now, development does not deploy anything)
     - branch

-**NOTE** config/secret contents will not be in repo for CI/CD (so you can get errors), those should be put in VAULT
+**NOTE** secrets will not be in repo for CI/CD, those should be put in VAULT

 Current Github Secrets